Ramz1kS/cinemaddicted/README.md

 A website that allows you to do... um... whatever TheMovieDatabase API lets you to do, I don't know yet.
 The idea is to let user add movies to wishlist, maybe write and read reviews too.
 We'll see

+## commit 3
+Small update
+- Pagination in account lists, might be buggy
+- Rated movies lists
+- Ratings are not removable

+keep flowers send a hunnid thousand!

 ## commit 2
 Big update!
 So
 - TMDB API is now put to use